What are Vitamin B9 and Vitamin B12?

 How is a vitamin B9 and B12 test performed?

 Measuring folate and vitamin B12 in serum (liquid portion of the blood) is the most common way to analyse the levels of the vitamins in the body.
-In order to do this, a blood sample is usually taken from the vein15.
+To do this, a blood sample is usually used15.
 You do not need to fast or prepare in any way before this test.

 We all know how important it is to keep our vitamin levels up by eating fortified foods.
 However, not everyone knows that increasing those levels to an “optimal” value can have an incredible effect on your long-term health.

-When you do a blood test with ElevateMe, you will receive a breakdown of your Vitamin B levels compared to optimal ranges.
-This, together with our tailored action plan generated by an intelligent health algorithm, will help you understand the changes you need to make to truly optimise your well-being.
+When you do a health test with ElevateMe, you will receive a breakdown of 21 of your blood markers compared to optimal ranges.
+This, together with our tailored action plan, will help you understand the changes you need to make to truly optimise your well-being.

 How’s your brain fog?